Documentation

 The SQL Runner is a tool that allows you to execute SQL queries from Cube Cloud on your data source or Cube Store.
 It can be used to inform the development of the data model, for ad-hoc querying as well as debugging SQL queries generated by Cube to execute against the data source.

-The SQL Runner is available in Cube Cloud on all tiers (opens in a new tab).
+The SQL Runner is available in Cube Cloud on all product tiers (opens in a new tab).

 Executing queries